 Disposing of these products by dumping them on the ground or in a septic system could allow hazardous elements to leach into groundwater.
 If you use these products for farm business, then dispose of them on your farm, you're breaking the law.
 Avoid on-farm disposal of these liquids whenever possible.

 The best disposal method for these products is to use up leftovers or share unused products with others.
 Dispose of any remaining hazardous liquid or sludge with a hazardous-waste contractor.
 Dispose of solids from evaporation of latex-based products in a licensed landfill.
 Some products, such as paint thinners, can be filtered and reused.
 Other products, such as wood preservatives and lead-based paints, need to be labeled and saved for disposal by a hazardous-waste contractor or a household hazardous-waste collection program.
-For more information on disposal of products, contact your local MU Extension center or the Household Hazardous Waste Project.
-(Contacts and references section).
+For more information on disposal of products, contact your county MU Extension office or regional Missouri Department of Natural Resources office.

 Because of the volume of these products used on the farm, even spills and drips can add up to a problem for groundwater.
 Avoid maintenance activities within 300 feet of your well.
 Generally, conduct maintenance in a location where you can contain spills and drips.